 (3) What are the benefits of the PA to people and who receives them?

 (4) What are the costs of the PA to people and who pays them?

 (5) Where benefits are not commensurate to costs, what, if anything, is being done to address the imbalance?
 How well is it working?

 (6) Are there alternative conservation models that would make the interests of parks and local people more compatible, and reduce the tradeoffs between them?
 What is needed to operationalize these alternatives, and how do they incentivize conservation behavior among local residents?

-This course includes an intensive 12-day expedition to Tanzania to observe firsthand the dilemmas of parks and peoples we have discussed in class.
-We are scheduled to visit Tarangire, Lake Manyara, Mt.
-Meru, and Serengeti National Parks, the Ngorongoro Conservation Area, and nearby Maasai villages.
-Both on campus and in Tanzania, the course emphasizes student contributions and presentations.
+The class emphasizes student contributions and presentations.
 Students are required to read one or two books a month over the summer, and to come to campus in the fall well-prepared to discuss each one, including co-leading the discussion of one of the readings.
-Students are also expected to carry out literature research on a particular conservation dilemma in East Africa that is of interest to them for the final assignment of the seminar, a 6- to 8-page paper, and to present the main findings of that paper during an evening seminar as we travel in East Africa.
+Students are also expected to carry out literature research on a particular conservation dilemma in East Africa that is of interest to them for the final assignment of the seminar, an 8- to 10-page paper, and to present the main findings of that paper to the class during our last few meetings.